Creep (Radiohead song): Critical reception

 Reviewing "Creep" for Melody Maker in September 1992, Sharon O'Connell described it as "a stormer, a perfect monster of a malevolent pop song ...
 Like all the best pop, it gently strokes the nape of your neck before it digs the bread knife in.
 Aggression is rarely this delicious."
 Larry Flick of Billboard wrote: "Minimal cut, boosted with just a touch of noise, relies mainly on an appropriately languid, melodic vocal (which also vaults into Bono-esque falsetto range) to pull the whole thing together."
 He predicted it could be popular on alternative rock radio and college radio.

 Troy J. Augusto from Cash Box said "Creep" was "for all those of the post-pimple set who just can't find their way in this big ol' world.
 Vocalist Thom Yorke is our too-self-aware hero who won't let a little disillusionment keep him down.
 Song's hook is the razor-sharp guitar play that frames Yorke's gnashing of teeth."
 Marisa Fox of Entertainment Weekly wrote that "Creep" was "the ultimate neurotic teen anthem", marrying the self-consciousness of the Smiths, the vocals and guitar of U2, and the "heavy but crunchy pop" of the Cure.
 A reviewer from People called it a "startling pop song" and a "gripping descent into love's dark regrets".
 Steve Lamacq from Select said it was "spectacularly under-achieving (but beautifully self-effacing)".

 When "Creep" was reissued in the UK in September 1993, it was named the week's best single by Smash Hits, NME and Melody Maker.
-Edwin Pouncey of NME wrote that it had "clout, class and truth proudly branded on its forearm", while Tom Doyle of Smash Hits praised the lyrics, "crunching guitar" and "delirious" chorus.
+Tom Doyle of Smash Hits praised the lyrics, "crunching" guitar and "delirious" chorus, while Edwin Pouncey of NME wrote that it had "clout, class and truth proudly branded on its forearm".
 Martin Aston of Music Week gave it four out of five, describing it as "stunning".
+In 1995, Chuck Eddy of Spin wrote that he had initially dismissed "Creep" as a "wussy David Bowie cabaret ballad with corny Jesus and Mary Chain lawnmower guitar snags stuck in there", but had come to love it, especially the guitar work and falsetto.